ezdraw/ezdraw.github.io/index.md

 # ez-write
 Simple Drawing utility with a few preset thicknesses, custom color picker, clear drawing feature, eraser, and export options. - Runs in web browser and is made for its bookmarklet version, for annotating web-pages.

+## Updates and Notices
+Currently, the native WebApp is working well and is green-lighted.
+The bookmarklet remove tools button needs to be re-added and fixed.

 ## Showcase
 The cloud software comes packed with amazing state of the art CaineTech smoothing!
 Optional levels as well as an option to completely disable.